History of Disney Channel: 2006–2014: Focus on original series and strong ratings

-In 2012, Disney Channel ended Nickelodeon's 17-year run as the highest-rated cable channel in the United States, placing its first ever win in total-day viewership among all cable networks as measured by ACNielsen.
-In January of that year, Disney aired the premiere of the DCOM Frenemies.
-In February 2012, Disney aired another DCOM - Radio Rebel.
-In June 2012, Disney aired its third DCOM - Let It Shine, along with the premiere of the animated series Gravity Falls.
-In October 2012, Disney premiered the sitcom Dog with a Blog as well as the original film Girl vs. Monster.
-On July 14, 2012, Disney Channel announced its first television collaboration with Marvel Entertainment (which was acquired by The Walt Disney Company in 2009), in the form of a crossover special that aired on August 16, 2013 called Phineas and Ferb: Mission Marvel featuring characters from Phineas and Ferb and the Marvel Universe, a new animated series, Wander Over Yonder debuted after that.
+In 2012, Gravity Falls and Dog with a Blog premiered, with the former being critically acclaimed, and the latter received mixed reviews.
+Disney Channel that year ended Nickelodeon's 17-year run as the highest-rated cable channel in the United States, placing its first ever win in total-day viewership among all cable networks as measured by ACNielsen.
+On July 14, 2012, Disney Channel announced its first television collaboration with Marvel Entertainment (which was acquired by The Walt Disney Company in 2009), in the form of the crossover special Phineas and Ferb: Mission Marvel featuring characters from Phineas and Ferb and the Marvel Universe.
+On July 14, 2012, a 24/7 Disney Junior channel was launched.